alessandroferraioli/Astar/README.md

 height = 800
 delay = 100
 ```
 where the row and col represet the number of cells for each row and each column.
 The parameters width and height represent the size of the canvas.
-The delay parameter represents the frequency of update of the GUI. \n
+The delay parameter represents the frequency of update of the GUI.
 The alghoritm is implemented using the library Tkinter which manages the GUI.
 G